davan690/davan690.github.io/_posts/2021-07-10-google-data.md

 ### Shiny app uses `iframe` too

 The same `iframe` code can be used for a shiny app hosted on the [rstudio shiny server](https://shinyapps.io/) (5 free apps as of June 2021).
-This is a great resource for accessing and communicating RShiny apps over the web.
+There is also a package to make uploading and publishing your shiny app much easier [here]("https://rstudio.github.io/rsconnect/") These resources are a great tool for accessing and communicating early development of `RShiny` apps over the web.

 ```
 <iframe